CloudCannon/rosey-astro-starter/README.md

-TODO: Put screenshot/video of translation workflow here

 # Astro Rosey Starter

 A starting point for developers looking to build a multilingual website with Astro, Rosey, using Bookshop's component based approach to building and editing sites in CloudCannon.

-This starter comes with a translation workflow set up in CloudCannon's CMS with Rosey and Bookshop, to provide UI for non-technical editors and translators to control a site's content and translations.
+This starter comes with a translation workflow set up in CloudCannon's CMS with Rosey and Bookshop, to provide a UI for non-technical editors and translators to control a site's content and translations.

 Rosey is an open source translation workflow for SSGs.
 We run custom `node fs` scripts in the site's postbuild to generate inputs that a user can enter translations into.
 Rosey then uses the provided translations to generate a multilingual site.